-First charted: 22 January 1983
+First Charted: January 22, 1983

-Peak: 17 US, 16 CB, 11 UK, 9 AC, 19 RB (Click for codes to singles charts.)
+Peak: 17 US, 16 CB, 12 RR, 9 AC, 19 RB, 11 UK, 12 CN, 15 AU, 1 DF (Click for codes to charts.)

-Sales (in millions): 2.5 US, 0.87 UK, 5.6 world
+Sales (in millions): 10.0 US, 1.44 UK, 11.71 world (includes US + UK)

-With its “insanely catchy melody atop an insistent beat,” BB100 “this fabulously funky slice of disco-pop” BBC is “the single that made Jackson the biggest star since Elvis.”
+With its “insanely catchy melody atop an insistent beat,” BB “this fabulously funky slice of disco-pop” BBC is “the single that made Jackson the biggest star since Elvis.”
 RS500 The Thriller album, from which this was the second single, became the best-selling album of all-time with a record-breaking seven top ten pop singles.